ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 When executing in the background, it is best to save your logging to a file rather than the console output.
 See [Customizing log section (log)](#customizing-log-section-log) above.

-Open a shell and run the following command to start up your agent:
+Open a shell and run the following command to start your agent:

 ```shell
 cd /home/APIC-agents